Martinstochi/alx-low_level_programming/README.md

-## ALX lower level prohramming language
+## ALX lower level prgramming language

 This is the low level programming language